nkoehring/tt/README.md

 Currently editing and deleting of entries has to be done manually.
 I thought about an _edit mode_, that makes this more handy.

 The default output of `tt` and `tt report` condenses single entries to one line per day.
 I want condense it further so that for older entries only a summary for the whole month is shown if there is more than one month.
 Maybe even so much that only the last 5 days or so are shown (but usually the whole current month is of interest).

-Projects!
-The tool should be able to distinguish between projects.
-A configuration file could hold projects with paths to reports and maybe some formatting rules?

 build
 -----